bobbybee/rosenzweig.io/blog/solving-bit-magic.md

 ==================
 _23 Oct 2016_

-Static code recompilation is a fascinating problem -- and largely an unsolved one, because in general it's [impossible](https://en.wikipedia.org/wiki/Halting_problem) (That's about as hard as you can get!)
+Static code recompilation is a fascinating problem, and largely an unsolved one, because in general it's [impossible](https://en.wikipedia.org/wiki/Halting_problem) -- that's about as hard as you can get!
 Nevertheless, it's possible in many cases, if you ignore certain features like self-modifying code.
 Andrew Kelly has written a fantastic [blog post](http://andrewkelley.me/post/jamulator.html) on recompiling NES games to LLVM bitcode.
 If you haven't read it, you should.
 It's awesome.
 Seriously, close this page and read it... but come back here when you're done :-)

 ---